memN0ps/arsenal-rs/README.md

 ## TODO

 * Use an egghunter like Syswhispers3
+* Add similar syscall functionality for `hells_halos_tartarus_gate`
+* Add functionality in `hells_halos_tartarus_gate` to unhook if all function in `ntdll.dll` are hooked aka `Veles' Reek` at SEKTOR7.
+(I would just use `freshycalls_syswhispers` instead).

 ## Usage

 The `morder-rs` project comes with 2 sub-projects called `freshycalls_syswhispers` and `hells_halos_tartarus_gate`.
-The difference between the Rust version of `freshycalls_syswhispers` and C/C++/Python version of `Syswhispers1/Syswhispers2/Syswhispers3` is that this project does not generate header/ASM files and output like `Syswhispers1/Syswhispers2/Syswhispers3` but utilizes the same techniques and are to be used as a library.
+The difference between the Rust version of `freshycalls_syswhispers` and C/C++/Python version of `Syswhispers1/Syswhispers2/Syswhispers3` is that this project does not generate header/ASM files and output like it but utilizes the same techniques and is to be used as a library.

 1. Add the library to your Rust `Cargo.toml` file by setting the git repository or local path and choosing the direct or indirect system call feature by setting `_DIRECT_` or `_INDIRECT_` as a feature.
 Please note you can only choose direct `_DIRECT_` or `_INDIRECT_` not both.